AY2526S1-CS2103T-F14b-2/tp/docs/UserGuide.md

 - Failure: "No record of successful commands to undo."

 ### Navigating through command history: `↑ / ↓`
+Use arrow keys to cycle through command history.

 **Legend**:
 - Up Arrow Key ↑